mhelmich/carbon-copy/README.md

 Distributed BufferCache or Carbon Copy
 ======================================

-Distributed BufferCache is a horizontally scalable, in-memory, distributed database.
+Distributed BufferCache is an in-memory, distributed data warehouse.
 It is designed to be the read-only backend to your transactional database!

 ## Table of Contents
 - [Overview](#overview)